tensorflow/tensorflow/tensorflow/tools/graph_transforms/README.md

 between the largest and smallest values present.
 This is useful when you'll be deploying on mobile, and you want a model that will compress effectively.
 See [shrinking file size](#shrinking-file-size) for more details.
-Even though there are no prerequesites, it is advisable to run [fold_batch_norms](#fold_batch_norms) or [fold_old_batch_norms](#fold_old_batch_norms), because rounding variances down to zero may cause significant loss of precision.
+Even though there are no prerequisites, it is advisable to run [fold_batch_norms](#fold_batch_norms) or [fold_old_batch_norms](#fold_old_batch_norms), because rounding variances down to zero may cause significant loss of precision.